A sister movement

 When we can see that it can be done by someone like "me", we allow ourselves to believe we can do it too.
 I didn't know too many women in management roles or in industries like tech, media or science.

-I then found myself in business in hopes to find a stable, office job that would keep me a float when it was time for me to be an "adult".
+I found myself studying business in hopes to find a stable, office job that would keep me a float when it was time for me to be an "adult".
 I graduated, found a job that was stable and gave me many opportunities to climb my way into management in an electrical components manufacturing company.
-Growing up, I didn't know many women engineers so that's when I first realized that that path, wasn't impossible, it just wasn't seen as an option when deciding my path at 16 years old.
+Growing up, I didn't know many women engineers so that's when I first realized that that path, wasn't impossible, it just wasn't seen as an option for "girls" when deciding my path at 16 years old.

 *Cue the birth of the Assist Her Movement*